-The majority of housing in Kuwait comes in the form of apartments, villas (large houses) and floors (which occupy a single floor of a villa).
-There has been much construction in Kuwait in recent years and expats will find a number of newer apartment blocks to choose from.
+The majority of housing in Kuwait comes in the form of apartments, villas (large houses) and floors, which occupy a single floor of a villa.
+Thanks to recent construction, modern apartment blocks are also available for expats to choose from, as well as serviced apartments.
 Both short-term and long-term rentals are available.

 Homes in Kuwait are generally quite spacious, and may even have extra rooms available for domestic staff, a luxury that many expats may find they can afford in Kuwait.
 Expats will find that they can enjoy an active lifestyle in Kuwait as housing complexes often have facilities such as swimming pools, gyms and tennis courts.

-Although there are a number of housing compounds in Kuwait, they are not as common for expats as in neighbouring Saudi Arabia, and expats tend to live in apartment blocks and villas nestled among the local Kuwaiti population.
+Although there are some housing compounds in Kuwait, they are not as common for expats as in neighbouring Saudi Arabia, and expats tend to live in apartment blocks and villas nestled among the local Kuwaiti population.

 Finding accommodation in Kuwait